 There are several payment options for InclusiveU.
 Most students pay through the Transition Program and are able to utilize self-direction funds through a Medicaid Waiver, while some students choose to Private Pay directly.

-If you are utilizing Medicaid Waiver self-direction funds, use this guide for a general estimate of tuition costs.
+If you are utilizing Medicaid Waiver self-direction funds:

 If you are from out of state, using private funds, or seeking scholarships or financial aid:

 Most InclusiveU students choose to participate in our employment preparation program in their final year.
 This on-campus internship experience includes two career-focused internships and a daily practical skills class.
 Tuition costs follow the auditing rate, and are approximately $15,000 for 36 credits per year.

 These costs do NOT include meals, parking passes and social opportunities on campus.
 We recommend students budget $15-$30 per week.

 Parents and students who cannot afford the cost of InclusiveU should talk to their preferred local agency or vocational rehabilitation about their options; with recent changes in policies, Medicaid waivers and Self-Directed Plans can be good ways to cover all the basic costs of InclusiveU!
 Administrative fees are charged on a sliding scale, so please contact InclusiveU to learn more; no student will be turned away just because they are unable to pay the administrative fee.

 Some organizations offer scholarships for students with Down syndrome, including: